Zenithsiz/ist-ddrs-lab3/typst/exercises/1.typ

 #indent_par[In addition, our overall objective is to minimize $r$.]

+#indent_par[For both of the following cases, the code we have used is presented in the appendix.]

 ==== a.
 Bifurcated routing

 #indent_par[In order to determine the optimal routing using bifurcated routing, we allow the $x_(n_1 n_2 ... n_r)$ variables to be real numbers, thus flows to use multiple routes simultaneously.]